sumedhachowdhury-03-05/FlipCoin/README.md

 Users send a small amount of ETH/CELO along with their bet (Heads/Tails).

-The contract determines the result using pseudo-random data.
+The contract determines the result using pseudo-random block data.

 Winners automatically receive 2× their bet.

-The owner can withdraw accumulated funds at any time.
+The owner can withdraw accumulated funds anytime.

 🌟 Features

-🎯 Simple & Educational: Easy-to-read Solidity code for learning smart contract basics.
+🎯 Simple & Educational: Easy-to-understand Solidity code for beginners.
-💰 Automated Payouts: Winners receive winnings instantly via smart contract logic.
+💰 Automated Payouts: Winners are paid instantly by the smart contract.
-📊 Transparent Results: Every game outcome is recorded publicly on the blockchain.
+📊 Transparent Results: Every bet and outcome is publicly verifiable on-chain.
-⚡ Celo Sepolia Deployment: Uses the Celo Testnet for fast and low-cost testing.
+⚡ Celo Sepolia Deployment: Built and tested on the Celo Sepolia Testnet.
-👑 Owner Controls: Only the contract owner can withdraw funds from the game pool.
+👑 Owner Controls: Only the owner can withdraw or manage contract funds.

 📄 Smart Contract